 3. Suggestions by the reviewers identifying relevant published work should be given to the authors and editors in the authors and editor’s comments section of reviewers form.

-4. Plagiarism including the overlap of the manuscript with other published paper should be informed so that the editorial board can make a solid decision regarding manuscripts acceptance or rejection.
+4. Plagiarism including the overlap of the manuscript with other published papers should be informed so that the editorial board can make a solid decision regarding manuscripts acceptance or rejection.

 5. Reviewers should not review manuscripts that don’t have a conflict of interest statement in a manuscript.